andreyklumchyk/php-sandbox/README.md

 ## Implementation requirements

-1. Code should be documented with [phpdoc] and is able to generate documentation in a form of static website (you may deploy it on [GitHub Pages] as well).
+1. Code should be documented with [phpdoc] and is able to generate documentation in a form of static website (you may deploy it with site or on [GitHub Pages] as well).
 2. Code should be covered with unit tests.
 3. [E2E (end-to-end) tests][2] should cover all the required features.
 4. Frontend must work with backend throw [GraphQL].